widged/gb-elm-language/en/type/05-record.md

 False : Bool
 ```

-We can compare Records only when their types are equivalent.
+However, we can compare Records only when their types are equivalent.

 ```elm
 $ elm